-KMIP 1.3 introduces an Offset Items field in the Locate operation, which allows a KMIP client to request different parts of a larger Locate result set from the KMIP server.
-In KMIP 1.3, KMIP servers are also permitted to return the number of items in the Located Items field which match a Locate.
+KMIP 1.3 introduced an Offset Items field in the Locate operation, which allows a KMIP client to request different parts of a larger Locate result set from the KMIP server.
+As of KMIP 1.3, KMIP servers are also permitted to return the number of items in the Located Items field which match a Locate.